attawayinc/gatsby-docker-dev/README.md

 ### Running Commands
 You can run a command like so:
-* `docker run mygatsby_base yarn add bulma node-sass gatsby-plugin-sass`
+* `docker-compose run dev yarn add bulma node-sass gatsby-plugin-sass`

 ## Known Issues
 On Windows with WSL if you delete the directory and then recreate again with a `make new` the mount may become stale.
 I worked around this by resetting Docker.